tc39/notes/es8/2018-01/jan-23.md

 DD: should this censor the function name itself?
 What about a meta-API with a well-known symbol? (but enables uncensoring later, messy)

 DD: pragma variant is opt-in by author of the library, external version is opt-in by host or by user of the library.
 Pragma doesn't break existing code.
-Lots of ways to modify behavior of code included inthe app that don't edit your source text, this would add another one, apps are already making choices about whether to depend upon such things.
+Lots of ways to modify behavior of code included in the app that don't edit your source text, this would add another one, apps are already making choices about whether to depend upon such things.

-DD: requires only mimimal preprocessing
+DD: requires only minimal preprocessing

 DD: precedent for out-of-band controls :CSP disallows eval(), proposed realms API is controlled externally, Node.js enables/disables i18n features with flags

 DD: please give me feedback

 YK: seems fine, agree with your arguments.
 Test environments want toString, so maybe this API would be enabled in production environments but not during development.
 Any kind of self-hosting probably needs this behavior.
-The inline pragma probably works better with existing bundling tools, people today are still taking source code and assemlbing them into a single script.
+The inline pragma probably works better with existing bundling tools, people today are still taking source code and assembling them into a single script.
 If it couldn't be used in existing bundling strategies, it wouldn't be used as much.
 Testing tools could un-insert the pragma.

 KCL: testing is important, it's hard enough to just get the name of a function.
 I can imagine folks cargo-culting the pragma in their libraries which will coincide with a lack of introspection in testing environments like Chai.
-I can imagine us gettings tons of issues about this.
+I can imagine us getting tons of issues about this.
 I prefer option 2.

 BFS: binary AST would also lose the source code, we haven't yet objected to that